 The Wurlitzer 1100 Jukebox was produced from 1947 to 1949 and its appearance is indicative of the move away from 1940’s art deco design to the more modern look favoured in the 1950’s.
 This was one of the first models where the plastic dome over the record player was large enough to reveal the full working mechanism below.
 It boasts an impressive 15” speaker paired with a tube type ‘push pull’ amplifier.

 It’s a 24-selection jukebox that plays 78-RPM records, accompanied by brilliant multi-coloured lights which rotate within the pilasters creating an impressive light show.
 Another interesting feature of this machine is the rotating song selector, which nestles within an elegant chrome housing and reflects the lights as the jukebox plays.
-Like all our jukeboxes, this model has been thoroughly restored and refurbished by the experts at our workshop.
+Like all our jukeboxes, this model will be thoroughly restored and refurbished by the experts at our workshop.

 This was one of the first products to be made after WWII when the factories were being converted from war time production.
 In fact, the shape of the dome is said to be modelled after the turret of fighter planes.